dalesgit/logseq/pages/Easter Vigil Draft 2.md

 By very ancient custom, this is the night that is most appropriate for baptisms.
 The baptism of stepping into the pool of water, having shed the clothing of an old life, and emerging, dripping, from the pool, into the new life and new clothes of life in Christ.
 Our life as Christians begins with that ancient movement.

-it is often quoted that we are an Easter people.
-We are at people who are made out of the consequences of Jesus Resurrection.
+It is often quoted that we are an Easter people.
+We are a people who are made out of the consequences of Jesus's Resurrection.
 We are a people, not just individuals, but a family with the name of Christian.
 By tradition, baptism was a time when we received a name.
 Who we are.
 At the same time we gained a family.
 Whose we are.
 Baptism shows us that we are God's people.

 # Eucharist